Barney and Betty Hill incident: Post-hypnosis publicity and Barney's and Betty's death

 The Hills went back to their regular lives.
-They were willing to discuss the alleged UFO encounter with friends, family and the occasional UFO researcher, but the Hills apparently made no effort to seek publicity.
+They were willing to discuss the alleged UFO encounter with friends and family, but the Hills apparently made no effort to seek publicity.
+In fact, when told that reporter John H. Luttrell had begun interviewing friends and family of the couple in August 1965 for the Boston Traveler, the Hills refused to be involved and asked that the article not be run.

-On October 25, 1965, a front page story in the Boston Traveller asked "UFO Chiller: Did THEY Seize Couple?"
-Reporter John H. Luttrell of the Traveller had allegedly been given an audio tape recording of the lecture the Hills had made in Quincy Center in late 1963.
+On October 25, 1965, a front page story in the Boston Traveler asked "UFO Chiller: Did THEY Seize Couple?"
+Reporter John H. Luttrell of the Traveler had allegedly been given an audio tape recording of the lecture the Hills had made in Quincy Center in late 1963.
 Luttrell learned that the Hills had undergone hypnosis with Simon; he also obtained notes from confidential interviews the Hills had given to UFO investigators.
 On October 26, United Press International (UPI) picked up Luttrell's story, and the Hills earned international attention.

 In 1966, writer John G. Fuller secured the cooperation of the Hills and Simon and wrote the book The Interrupted Journey (see below) about the case.
 The book included a copy of Betty's sketch of the "star map".
 The book was a quick success and went through several printings.

 Barney died of a cerebral hemorrhage on February 25, 1969, at age 46, after which Betty went on to become a celebrity in the UFO community.

 Betty died of cancer on October 17, 2004, at age 85, never having remarried.